mozilla/explainers/README.md

 or archival if we decide an explainer is no longer worth pursuing.

 ### Timely iteration
-For new minimum explainers (those missing any of sections 2 through 6), we expect that those sections are added within 2-4 weeks of publishing your minimum explainer, using pull requests.
+For new minimal explainers,
+we expect additional sections to be added using pull requests within 2-4 weeks.
+In general, promptly add sections up through 6 unless its destination has different requirements (e.g. TC39).

 ### Requesting feedback
 When ready to solicit external feedback on an explainer:
-* minimally write up at least sections 1-7.
-Exception: TC39 Stage 0 proposals may stop at section 3.
+* minimally write up at least sections 1-7 (some venues are OK with less, like TC39).
 * create a new repo for your explainer at `github.com/mozilla/SHORTNAME` where `SHORTNAME` is the short name you came up with in step 0 for a minimum explainer.
   Append `-explainer` if necessary to avoid a name collision with an existing repository